jacgoudsmit/P1V/Documentation/Altera/Parallax/FPGA123/readme.txt

 3) Select 'P1V_Altera_Cyclone5.qpf' file from the HDL directory

-3a) Click Project | Revisions, and make sure the fpga123 revision is the current revision.
+3a) Click Project | Revisions, and make sure the fpga123-A7 or fpga123-A9 revision (whichever applies to your board) is the current revision.
 If not, click on it, then click Set Current.
 Click OK to close the dialog.

 4) The 1-2-3 FPGA board requires a .rbf file be created by Quartus II.
 Check to make sure the project is set to create the .rbf file: from the main menu, select Assignments|Device, click on "Device and Pin Options...", click on "Programming Files", make sure "Raw Binary File (.rbf) is checked, click "Ok", click "Ok" and you should be ready to compile the verilog.